 Many students struggle with how to choose the right medical career.
 Or maybe you already have an inclination towards a medical specialty.
 But either way, it’s good to get as many diverse experiences as you can before you make your decision.

 If you’re interested in nursing, for example, it’s definitely a good idea to shadow a nurse.
 However, you may also want to shadow some other healthcare professionals so that you understand the differences between the professions.

 It’s entirely possible for you to be more inspired by a different career.
 Now is the time to explore those options, before you make a commitment.

-At Global Pre-Meds, we curate our programs to give you a one of a kind, first hand look at the healthcare field.
-We have students on our program who want to be doctors, nurses, physician assistants, and midwives, and they all gain a great deal from these programs.
+At Global Pre-Meds, we curate our programs to give you a one of a kind, first-hand look at the healthcare field.
+We have students on our programs who want to be doctors, nurses, physician assistants, and midwives, and they all gain a great deal from the experience.
 We select medical doctors to serve as your mentors throughout a two-week program, in a professional working environment.
-Our goal is to help pre-med and pre-health students decide if medicine is right for them, and where they want to go next.
+Our goal is to help premed and pre health students decide if medicine is right for them, and where they want to go next.